microsoft/edge-ai/Solution ADR Library/adr-template-solutions.md

 What were the drivers to make this decision?

-- driver 1
+- Driver 1
-- driver 2
+- Driver 2

 ## Considered Options (optional)